Los-Terremotos/GreenPets/_daily_logs/kp_logs.md

   - Import then ecapsulate respective sections with the `Element` component on the `HomePage` file
   - Add "to", "spy", "smooth" and "duration" attributes to each `Link`

 - Need to fix white border around HomePage

+- Adding button to link to get started page in hero section

+## Jan 24th